 Inside: This mealtime hack is so simple, but works!
-If you’re wondering how to get a toddler to eat vegetables, try this first before stressing over family dinners.
+If you’re wondering how to get a child to eat vegetables, try this first before stressing over family dinners.
 Perfect for when your kids won’t eat.
+Disclosure: Post contains affiliate links, which means if you make a purchase, at no extra cost to you, I may earn a small commission.

 You know how the story goes, right?

-Toddler whines incessantly before dinner about how hungry and thirsty they are.
-Dinner comes and toddler screams, “YUCK!” and runs around the table singing like a Screamin’ Cheetah Wheelie.
-Toddler won’t eat.
-Five minutes after dinner toddler says, “Can I have a snack?”
+Child whines incessantly before dinner about how hungry and thirsty they are.
+Dinner comes and child screams, “YUCK!” and runs around the table singing like a Screamin’ Cheetah Wheelie.
+Child won’t eat.
+Five minutes after dinner child says, “Can I have a snack?”

 This was my house every night.